 What happens next?

-The study we conducted only involved small number of people and the results were rather surprising.
+The study we conducted only involved a small number of people and the results were rather surprising.
 Therefore, a new trial is underway to last three years and with a larger number of people.
 The trial is called ReMIND.
 AD patients are given either the above mentioned preparation or a placebo for two years.
-The results of this trial will be analysed and we intend to publish the new results in 2020.
+The results of this trial will be analysed and we intend to publish the new results in 2020 [note that due to the COVID pandemic, the final collection of results have been delayed to the second half of 2021].

 This is a very exciting discovery Dr Howard.
 Thank you for your time.